15 Dec Winterizing Your Lawn Mower

 4. Drain the Oil

+An oil change is a must to protect the engine of your mower.
 It is first necessary to determine if your lawn mower has a 4cycle or 2cycle engine.
 Oil is mixed with the gas if your mower has a 2cycle engine.
 If your mower has a 4cycle engine, you will need to change the oil.
+Your owner’s guide will help you find the right replacement oil and assist you with the process.
 Anticipate oil spattering, so have a tarp and pan ready to catch oil and keep things from getting too messy.
 Set your mower on its side with the air filter and carburetor facing up so that oil and gas residual don’t spill into them.
 Next, remove the oil reservoir plug and slowly tilt the mower until oil drains into the pan.
 Do not fill your oil tank with fresh oil until after you’ve cleaned the undercarriage of your lawn mower in the next step.

 5. Clean the Undercarriage

-Cleaning the undercarriage of your mower keeps it from rusting, clears the discharge chute passageway, and allows the deck to work the way it was designed, making your lawn mowing routine easier.
+A dirty deck is a major problem that can easily result in both corrosion and inferior cutting.
+Cleaning the undercarriage of your mower keeps it from rusting, clears the discharge chute passageway and allows the deck to work the way it was designed, making your lawn mowing routine easier.
 Use a putty knife and wire brush to scrape off grass and mud on the mower deck.
 After you’ve completed this step, you may replace the sharpened or new lawn mower blade and add a SAE 30 or 30-weight oil.
 Recycle used oil at a service station.

 6. Change the Air Filter

+It is likely your mower’s air filter is inhibiting peak performance.
+The best approach is to change the mower’s air filter before cutting your first blade of grass in the spring.
 The next step is changing the air filter on your lawn mower.
 This allows your engine to burn gas efficiently and doesn’t restrict air needed for combustion.
 Determine if your mower has a paper filter or an oil-soaked sponge filter.
 If it has a paper filter, replace it with a new one, paper edges facing out.
-If it has an oil-soaked sponge filter, you will first need to remove it, wash it out with soap and water, let it completely dry out, and then apply a small amount of clean oil to it before putting it back in the mower.
+If it has an oil-soaked sponge filter, you will first need to remove it, wash it out with soap and water, let it completely dry out and then apply a small amount of clean oil to it before putting it back in the mower.
 It is a good idea to clean the dirt and debris off of the mower’s cooling funs using a screwdriver or popsicle stick in this step.

 7. Replace the Spark Plug